GorigoLewis/Starbound-HELPFUL-script/README.md

-Created with Deepseek, call me idiot if you like, call me helpful genius if you like, i do it for myself and others, thanks for reading allofdat
+Created with Deepseek and Me, call me idiot if you like, call me helpful genius if you like, i do it for myself and others, thanks for reading allofdat